digrouz/docker-alp-couchpotato/README.md

 This variable is not mandatory and specifies the group id that will be set to run the application.
 It has default value `10009`.

+## Notes

+* The docker entrypoint will upgrade operating system at each startup.